t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 How clients can navigate through the resource space and modify state to achieve their goals is encoded in hypermedia controls, that is, links and forms within the representations.
 The concept behind hypermedia controls is to provide machine-understandable "affordances" {{HCI}}, which refer to the perceived and actual properties of a Thing and determine how it could possibly be used.
 A physical door may have a door knob as affordance, indicating that the door can be opened by twisting the knob; a keyhole may indicate that it can be locked.
-For Things in the IoT, these affordances may serialized as two hypermedia forms, which include semantic identifiers from a controlled vocabulary (e.g., schema.org) and the instructions on how to formulate the requests for opening and locking, resp.
+For Things in the IoT, these affordances may be serialized as two hypermedia forms, which include semantic identifiers from a controlled vocabulary (e.g., schema.org) and the instructions on how to formulate the requests for opening and locking, respectively.
 Overall, this allows to realize a Uniform Interface (see {{sec-uniform-interface}}), which enables loose coupling between clients and servers.

 Hypermedia controls span a kind of a state machine where the nodes are resources (or action results) and the transitions are links or forms.